The Teichm\"uller and Riemann Moduli Stacks: The Riemann moduli groupoid.

-is a Kuranishi chart based at $J_\alpha\cdot f$. \\ Then we may perform the constructions of section \ref{Teichmueller} replacing $V$ with its saturation \eqref{sat2}.
+is a Kuranishi chart based at $J_\alpha\cdot f$. \\ Then we may perform the constructions of section \ref{Teichmueller}.
 The Riemann moduli groupoid $M_{\mathcal U}$ is now defined as the translation groupoid of the action of the mapping class group onto $T_{\mathcal U}$.
 More precisely, it is obtained as follows.
 We define the set of objects as in \eqref{objectsteich}.
 As for the morphisms, we start with

 where